Information-theoretic interpretation of quantum formalism: Examples

 For $A, B\in\{0,1\}$, define a new observable as where $A'=1-A$ and $B'=1-B$.
 From Eq. (\ref{sabcd}), in any particular context, e.g. for definiteness in the pure state $\psi_{00}$, compute the expectation,

 Then, still from Eq. (\ref{sabcd}), we obtain,

 This result might seem surprising because the expectation $\langle CHSH \rangle$ exceeds both the classical and the quantum bounds whereas the device is achievable in the purely classical realm.
-Indeed, the assumption of \enquote{local hidden variables} leads to Bell-CHSH inequality, $|\langle CHSH \rangle|\le 2$.
+Indeed, the assumption of \enquote{local hidden variables} leads to the Bell-CHSH inequality, $|\langle CHSH \rangle|\le 2$.
 The assumption of a pure bipartite quantum state leads to Tsirelson inequality, $|\langle CHSH \rangle|\le 2\sqrt{2}$.
 In addition, assuming non-locality, Wim van Dam~\cite{vandam} has proved that the AB-boxes solve the problem of \enquote{communication complexity} \cite{yao, buhrman}, meaning that all distributed computations can be performed with a trivial amount of classical communication, i.e., with one bit.

 Actually, none of the three assumptions is met.
 The Bell inequality can be violated because the box is context-dependent.
 The Tsirelson inequality can be violated because the quantum state is quadripartite.
 The result by van Dam is bypassed because the classical implementation of any context-dependent system requires an implicit stage of communication~\cite{mf2}.
+Actually, the paradoxical result of van Dam should be interpreted as another proof of this latter statement.